The page has been translated by Gen AI.

 Overview

-Basic Elements for Linux Time Synchronization
+Basic components for Linux time synchronization

-NTP Service Program – chrony, ntpd
+NTP service programs – chrony, ntpd

-Security Settings for NTP Communication
+Security settings for NTP communication

 chronyc sources -v